Mary Beth Maddox Award and Lectureship

 Nominator Requirements

-Qualified nominators include TAMEST members, university presidents, chancellors, deans, provosts, vice presidents for research, and past Edith and Peter O’Donnell Awards recipients.
+Qualified nominators include TAMEST members, university presidents, chancellors, deans, provosts, vice presidents for research, and past Mary Beth Maddox Award, Hill Prize and Edith and Peter O’Donnell Awards recipients.
 Multiple nominations from a single institution or organization will be eligible.

 Required Nomination Materials

-- A brief (50 words maximum) citation indicating how the nominee’s work advances the understanding, prevention, diagnosis, or treatment of cancer.
+- A brief (50-word maximum) summary indicating how the nominee’s work advances the understanding, prevention, diagnosis or treatment of cancer

-- A summary of education, employment, honors and awards including recognition or awards received from the nominee’s institution or employer (NIH Biographical Sketches may be used);
+- A summary of education, employment, honors and awards, including recognition or awards received from the nominee’s institution or employer;

 - A synopsis of the nominee’s discoveries and research contributions.